kontent-ai/data-ops/README.md

 # Getting Started

 We recommend running data-ops with `npx`.
-Beware that `npx` calls the cached version of the tool.
+Be aware that `npx` calls the cached version of the tool.
 Use `@latest` to ensure you're using the latest version.
 ```bash
 Use `-h` or `--help` anytime to get information about available commands and their options.